IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 If an atom is a non-negative number, how do we represent anything else?
 Hoon provides each atom an {% tooltip label="aura" href="/glossary/aura"
-/%} , a tag which lets you treat a number as text, time, date, Urbit address, IP address, and much more.
+/%} , a tag which lets you treat a number as text, time, date, an Urbit address, an IP address, and much more.

 An aura always begins with `@` pat, which denotes an atom (as opposed to a cell, `^` ket, or the general noun, `*` tar).
 The next letter or